-Applicants should have a background in a relevant analytical science discipline, for example biochemistry and chemistry, and hold, or expect to receive, a First Class or good Upper Second Class Honours degree (or the equivalent).
+Applicants should hold, or expect to receive, a First Class or good Upper Second Class Honours degree (or the equivalent) in a relevant subject, preferably in Pharmacy, Pharmaceutical Sciences, Chemistry or Engineering.
 A master’s level qualification would also be advantageous.

 Non-UK applicants must meet our English language entry requirement.

 Enquiries and Applications:

 Informal enquiries are welcomed and should be directed to Dr Nikoletta Fotaki on email address email@example.com.

 NOTE: Applications may close earlier than the advertised deadline if a suitable candidate is found; therefore, we recommend that you contact Dr Nikoletta Fotaki prior to applying and submit your formal application as early as possible.